RSCPlus/rscplus/src/Client/Extensions/README.md

 situations where RSC+ may mishandle world files.
 Others, such as an incorrectly-specified `server_extension`, will outright prevent the user from attempting to submit their credentials to the server endpoint.
-Furthermore, it is recommended that all JSON endpoints are hosted at the same domain, as partial download failures may block client connections under certain conditions or otherwise break certain non-critical extension-related functionalityies.
+Furthermore, it is recommended that all JSON endpoints are hosted at the same domain, as partial download failures may block client connections under certain conditions or otherwise break certain non-critical extension-related functionalities.

 Note that functionality exists to handle situations wherein a server's host domain _MUST_ change in response to an emergency such as a domain hijacking.
 See the documentation for the `addFormerHostUrl` method within the